Feeling hot, hot, hot? 25 places to cool down in Herts & Beds

 Got a wannabe Ninja Warrior in the family?
 Head to Box End Aqua Park in Bedford, which has the world’s first Lake Ninja course.
 There’s also an epic water slide, overhead cable tows for wakeboarding (see the pros in action at the National Championship this weekend, 12-13 July!), and open water swimming sessions.
 There’s even a beach zone where you can pull up a deckchair on the sandy lake side and reeeeelax.

 In Herts, there’s the Rickmansworth Aquadrome – a nature reserve with two man-made lakes for watersports, and it’s got a fab café too – no soggy sarnies in sight! – as well as Stanborough Park Watersports Centre, which is well set-up for those wanting to try out the more sedate aqua activities, like sailing, rafting and kayaking.
 And check out the 120-acre Fairlands Valley Park in Stevenage, which boasts four connected lakes – one of which is dedicated to fishing, sailing, wind surfing, kayaking, power boating, and dragon boat racing.
 There’s also a fun aqua park for the littlies.

 Prefer to just laze about on a sunlounger?
 Luckily, we’re pretty well off for lidos in our neck of the woods.
-For starters, in Herts there’s Hitchin’s glorious 50-metre pool, complete with sunbathing terrace (can we sneak a Piña Colada in?), and if you’re feeling a bit more active, you can sign up to one of the AquaFit classes or take kiddies to the Adult and Toddler sessions.
+For starters, in Herts there’s Hitchin’s glorious 50-metre pool, complete with sunbathing terrace (can we sneak a Piña Colada in?).
+If you’re feeling a bit more active, you can sign up to one of the AquaFit classes or take kiddies to the Adult and Toddler sessions.

 Check out Priory Lido in Ware, too, which dates back to 1934 – don’t worry, it’s been spruced up since then and had a major refurb just three years ago.
 Finally, in the village of Kimpton is the last remaining family-run lido in the country.